ahdinosaur/blog.mikey.nz/source/_posts/a-burn-dance.md

 - shoulder straps (suspenders): [etsy](https://www.etsy.com/nz/listing/456446760/handmade-usa-blackbrowntan-leather-clip)
 - waist strap (belt): [etsy](https://www.etsy.com/nz/listing/114576723/handmade-thick-leather-belt-mens-womens)

-## user interface design
+## User interface design

-controller has a current mode and current param.
+Controller has a current mode and current param.

-the current mode is being rendered with all the params for that mode.
+The current mode is being rendered with all the params for that mode.

-here are the available ways to interface with the controller:
+Here are the available ways to interface with the controller:

 - press 1st button for previous mode
 - press 2nd button for next mode